lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

    $ scons tutorial_07_cartesian_product --jobs=4
    <output truncated>

-In the commands above, `SCons`_ is instructed to use four threads to build our targets.
+In the command above, `SCons`_ is instructed to use four threads to build this tutorial's targets.
 For this tutorial, four ``jobs`` is a sensible number, as we have four simulations to run that are independent of each other downstream from parameter set generation.
-By using the ``--jobs=4`` option, `SCons`_ will run all four simulations in parallel.
+By using the ``--jobs=4`` option, `SCons`_ can run all four simulations in parallel.

 .. warning::

-   Be aware of the difference between `SCons`_ thread management and task thread requests. `SCons`_ only manages thread cound (CPU) usage for task execution and does not control multi-threaded tasks.
-For example, if you specify ``scons --jobs=4``, `SCons`_ will use four worker threaders to execute task action in parallel.
-If each of the four tasks also specifies multi-threading, `SCons`_ will **not** balance the requested cpu count for each task with the four worker threads already in use.
-An example of this is using running an Abaqus simulation on multiple CPUs, e.g.
+   Be aware of the difference between `SCons`_ thread management and task threading requests. `SCons`_ only manages thread count (CPU) usage for task execution and does not control multi-threaded tasks.
+For example, if you specify ``scons --jobs=4``, `SCons`_ will use four worker threaders to execute task actions in parallel.
+If each of the four tasks also specifies multi-threading, `SCons`_ will **not** balance the requested CPU count for each task with the four worker threads already in use.
+An example of this is running Abaqus simulations on multiple CPUs, e.g.
    ``abaqus_options='-cpus 12'``.
 In this case, four worker threads that execute tasks each requesting 12 CPUs will result in the consumption of ``4+4*12`` CPUs.